Aging of Japan: Political

 The Greater Tokyo Area is virtually the only locality in Japan to see population growth, mostly due to internal migration from other parts of the country.
-Between 2005 and 2010, 36 of Japan's 47 prefectures shrank by as much as 5%, and many rural and suburban areas are struggling with an epidemic of abandoned homes (8 million across Japan).
-Masuda Hiroya, a former Minister for Internal Affairs and Communications who heads the private think tank Japan Policy Council, estimated that about half the municipalities in Japan could disappear between now and 2040 as young people, especially young women, move from rural areas into Tokyo, Osaka, and Nagoya, where around half of Japan's population is already concentrated.
+Between 2005 and 2010, the population of 36 of Japan's 47 prefectures shrank by as much as 5%.
+Many rural and suburban areas are struggling with an epidemic of abandoned homes, 8 million across Japan in 2015.
+Masuda Hiroya, a former Minister for Internal Affairs and Communications who heads the private think tank Japan Policy Council, estimated that about half the municipalities in Japan could disappear between now and 2040 due to the migration of young people, especially young women, from rural areas into Tokyo, Osaka, and Nagoya, where around half of Japan's population is currently concentrated.
 The government is establishing a regional revitalization task force and focusing on developing regional hub cities, especially Sapporo, Sendai, Hiroshima and Fukuoka.

 Internal migration and population decline have created a severe regional imbalance in electoral power, where the weight of a single vote depends on where it was cast.
 Some depopulated districts send three times as many representatives per voter to the National Diet as their growing urban counterparts.
-In 2014, the Supreme Court of Japan declared the disparities in voting power violate the Constitution, but the ruling Liberal Democratic Party, which relies on rural and older voters, has been slow to make the necessary realignment.
+In 2014, the Supreme Court of Japan declared that the disparities in voting power violates the Constitution, but the ruling Liberal Democratic Party, which relies on rural and older voters, has been slow to make the necessary realignment.

 The increasing proportion of elderly people has a major impact on government spending and policies.
-As recently as the early-1970s, the cost of public pensions, health care, and welfare services for the aged amounted to only about 6% of Japan's national income.
-In 1992 that portion of the national budget was 18%, and it is expected that by 2025 28% of national income will be spent on social welfare.
-Because the incidence of chronic disease increases with age, the health care and pension systems are expected to come under severe strain.
+As recently as the early 1970s, the cost of public pensions, healthcare, and welfare services for the aged amounted to only about 6% of Japan's national income.
+In 1992, that figure increased to 18%, and it is expected to increase to 28% in 2025.
+Healthcare and pension systems are also expected to come under severe strain.
 In the mid-1980s, the government began to re-evaluate the relative burdens of government and the private sector in health care and pensions, and it established policies to control government costs in these programs.

-The large share of elderly inflation-averse voters may also hinder the political attractiveness of pursuing higher inflation, consistent with the evidence that aging may lead to lower inflation.
-With the increasing older population and decreasing young population, 38% percent of the population will be people aged 65 and older by 2065.
-This concludes that Japan has the highest amount of public debt in the world because of the low fertility rates and aging population.
-Japan's government has spent almost half of its tax revenue trying to recover from their debt.
-According to IMF, Japan has a 246.14 debt percentage of GDP, making it the highest public debt.
+The large share of elderly, inflation-averse voters may hinder the political attractiveness of higher inflation, consistent with empirical evidence that aging leads to lower inflation.
+Japan's aging is a major factor in the nation bearing one of the highest public debts in the world at 246.14% of its GDP.
+The aging and shrinking population has also created serious recruitment challenges for the Japan Self-Defense Forces.